Robert Edwards (physiologist): Politics

 Edwards was a supporter of the Labour Party, and represented Newnham ward on Cambridge City Council for two terms, from 1973 to 1978.
 He enjoyed the experience enough to consider at one stage standing for parliament, but nothing came of it.

 Personal life

-Edwards married Ruth Fowler Edwards (1930–2013), also a scientist with significant work, granddaughter of 1908 Nobel laureate physicist Ernest Rutherford and daughter of physicist Ralph Fowler, in 1956.
+Edwards married Ruth Fowler Edwards (1930–2013), also a pioneer in reproductive medicine, granddaughter of 1908 Nobel laureate physicist Ernest Rutherford and daughter of physicist Ralph Fowler, in 1956.
 The couple had five daughters and 12 grandchildren.

 Death

 Edwards died at home near Cambridge, England on 10 April 2013.
 The Guardian said that, as of Edwards' death, more than four million births had resulted from IVF.

 A plaque was unveiled at the Bourn Hall Clinic in July 2013 by Louise Brown and Alastair MacDonald – the world's first IVF baby boy – commemorating Steptoe, Edwards and Purdy.